faustomorales/qsl/README.md

 ![QSL Screenshot](https://raw.githubusercontent.com/faustomorales/qsl/main/docs/screenshot.png)

-QSL is a simple, open-source image labeling tool.
+QSL is a simple, open-source image labeling tool that you can use as a standalone labeling application or as a Jupyter widget.
 It supports:

 - Bounding box and polygon labeling.
+- Segmentation mask labeling (Jupyter Widget only)
 - Configurable keyboard shortcuts for labels.
 - Loading images stored locally, on the web, or in cloud storage (currently only AWS S3).
-- Pre-loading images in a queue to speed up labeling.
+- Pre-loading images in a queue to speed up labeling (standalone app only).
 - Deployment as shared service with support for OAuth (currently only GitHub and Google)

 Please note that that QSL is still under development and there are likely to be major bugs, breaking changes, etc. Bug reports and contributions are welcome!